I read. I listen to music. I drink wine. I dance like a fool. That’s probably all you need to know about me. But if you

 I spent 20 years in journalism, my first career passion.
 Then I made a drastic switch and worked three years for California’s Fiscal Crisis and Management Assistance Team, followed by six years producing interactive media, videos and websites.
 Then I spent seven years directing the workplace training and business development programs at the Weill Institute of Bakersfield College.
 After that I tried to retire but failed miserably.

 Perhaps as a consequence of having been a long-time journalist, I’m fascinated with the study of human behavior.
 I had a front row seat to an endless stage of public and private disputes, misunderstandings and confrontations.
 I felt both inspired and compelled to start a business that’s focused on repairing relationships, beginning with interpersonal communication skills, the foundation of which is understanding personality types.
-In addition to doing this work, I teach Organizational Leadership at Fresno Pacific University and, on a part-time basis, I did training for Apple Inc.
+In addition to doing this work, I teach Organizational Leadership at Fresno Pacific University and, I am proud to say, for five years I did training for Apple Inc.